ymik/Canova/README.md

 ## Tarball

-Download our latest release at: http://something.something/foo.tar.gz
+Download our latest release at: [ Coming Soon ]

 ## Clone from the Github Repository